 A crucial component of real-time locating systems is the tag or beacon.
 These small devices are attached to assets or people and emit signals at regular intervals.
 Beacons use Bluetooth Low Energy (BLE) or Ultra-Wideband (UWB) technology to communicate with the receiver nodes that are placed around the facility.

 Tags have a longer battery life and can be rechargeable, while beacons require power from a source such as a wall outlet or battery.
+Depending on the vendor, you may see these devices referred to as RTLS tags or RTLS beacons, but the underlying function is the same.

 Receivers